Amy Froide

 Program Manager

 Originally from Lanham, Maryland, Courtney Hobson, M.A. ’14, graduated from Bowie State University with a Bachelor of Science in History and later earned her Master of Arts in Historical Studies with a concentration in Public History from UMBC.
-She has 14 years of program management experience at various cultural institutions throughout the state of Maryland.
-In addition to working at the Dresher Center, Courtney also serves on the Advisory Committees for the Public Humanities Program, as well as the Critical Disability Studies Minor.
+She has over 15 years of program management experience at various cultural institutions throughout the state of Maryland.
+In addition to working at the Dresher Center, Courtney serves on the Advisory Committee for the Orser Center for Public Humanities and is the Staff Advisor for The Garden – UMBC’s community garden.
+She previously served on the advisory board for the Critical Disability Studies Minor and the planning committee for the Staff Advisory Board for UMBC’s College of Arts, Humanities, and Social Sciences.

-Outside of UMBC, she works as a historical consultant, collaborating with organizations including The Southwest Partnership, Inc., Historical Research Associates, the National Park Service (NPS), the Association for the Study of African American Life and History (ASALH), and the National Council on Public History (NCPH).
+Outside of UMBC, she works as a historical consultant, working for various organizations including the National Park Service; Prince George’s County Department of Parks and Recreation; and the Southwest Partnership.
 Courtney’s areas of expertise include Black history in Maryland and engaging with descendant communities.
-She is also a member of the Association of Black Women Historians, ASALH, as well as NCPH, where she currently serves on the Advocacy Committee of the Board.
+She is also a member of the Association for the Study of African American Life and History, as well as the National Council on Public History, where she currently serves on the Advocacy Committee of the Board.